getdevopspro/jetson-linux-rootfs/README.md

 ## 🙌 Contributing

 Contributions are welcome!
 Whether it's a bug report, feature request, or a pull request — we'd love your input to make this project better.

+## 🙏 Acknowledgements

+This project references and uses software from officially and publicly available resources provided by NVIDIA, including the Jetson Linux L4T release packages and associated tools.
+It also relies on Ubuntu and other open source components.
+While this container is designed to simplify the use of these tools, it is not an official NVIDIA project and is not affiliated with or endorsed by NVIDIA.

+All trademarks and registered trademarks are the property of their respective owners.